ayalan/deg-practice/README.md

 docker-compose run --rm analysis bash
 ```

+To exit or stop your Docker container when using docker-compose, you have a few options:

+If you're in an interactive R session:
+1. Type `q()` and press Enter
+2. When prompted "Save workspace image?", type `n` (or your preference) and press Enter

+If you're in an interactive bash shell:
+1. Type exit and press Enter, or Press Ctrl+D

 ### Downloading and Using GEO Metadata

 The SOFT and MINiML files from GEO provide crucial metadata about your samples.
 Let's download these and use them to understand the experimental design: